cblevins/fa17-hist-trump/assignments.md

 **Archives Assignment (10%)**

-Written report describing a collection from the Northeastern University Archives and its contents (approximately 1250 words). *Due Friday, October 6 at 5PM.*
+Written report describing a collection from the Northeastern University Archives and its contents (approximately 1250 words). *Due Tuesday, October 10 at 5PM.*

 **Presentation of Trump Primary Source (10%)**